Privacy Law and Data Protection

 - Their organisation’s compliance obligations

-- Why certain security measures have been put in place
+- Why security measures and controls are in place

-- How to follow safeguards for handling and disclosing any personal information.
+- How to apply safeguards when handling personal information

-Privacy Law and Data Protection is also is an informative topic in our Financial Services CPD library.
+Privacy Law and Data Protection is a core topic within our Financial Services CPD library.

 Program Content